The nonprofit event playbook: How to plan a fundraiser

 Crowdfunding

 Crowdfunding through a platform like GoFundMe or Kickstarter is useful for charities that support individuals affected by an event—like a natural disaster—or a nonprofit that wants to quickly get a new initiative off the ground and has a large network.
-Since crowdfunding requires little effort to set up and maintain, it’s an ideal fundraiser for organizations that are boots-on-the-ground helping people or who have a small budget and few resources.
+Since crowdfunding requires little effort to set up and maintain, it’s an ideal nonprofit fundraising idea for organizations that are boots-on-the-ground helping people, or that have a small budget and few resources.
 Donors can give as much or as little as they wish, and you can offer special perks at different levels.

 Online donation campaigns